 Everyone is Served: Celebrate New Life for the Edna Griffin Building is Re-scheduled

 Iowa Architectural Foundation is pleased to announce a new date for Everyone is Served: Celebrating New Life for the Edna Griffin Building.
 The free, live-streamed celebration runs from 4 – 5 PM on Saturday, June 13, 2020.
-Available by Zoom link on Eventbrite, or on Facebook Live, it will be shared across the state and beyond.
+Available by Zoom link on Eventbrite when you sign up, or on Facebook Live, it will be shared across the state and beyond.
 This art and architecture experience honors civil rights activist Edna Griffin and the building named for her in downtown Des Moines.
 It will be recorded to share with students and schools everywhere.
 We encourage you to share it with your friends and family, no matter where they live.

 The building named in Edna Griffin’s honor has an amazing story to tell.
 On July 7, 1948, Edna, her one-year-old daughter and two other African Americans in her party, sat at the Katz Drug Store lunch counter located on the first floor, and were denied service due to their race.
 After this incident, she, with others, became key players in two successful law suits brought against Katz.
 Mrs. Griffin continued organizing boycotts and protests and spent her life as an activist for human rights and justice.